Bundesgrenzschutz: History

 The newly established Federal Republic of Germany wanted to set up its own federal border guard and police.
-The founding act of the Federal Border Guard (Bundesgrenzschutz, BGS) was adopted on 14 November 1950 by the federal cabinet and on 15 February 1951 by the Bundestag.
+The founding act of the Federal Border Protection (Bundesgrenzschutz, BGS) was adopted on 14 November 1950 by the federal cabinet and on 15 February 1951 by the Bundestag.
 The BGS was established on 16 March 1951.

 The Cold War had begun, but travel between East and West Germany was not yet restricted by the Berlin Wall (1961).
 German nationals could move freely from the DDR to the BRD in Berlin, but people attempting to cross illegally elsewhere were likely to be either commercial smugglers or espionage agents carrying contraband (e.g., radio transmitters.).
 Occupation authorities judged this could be better policed by a permanent force of Germans who intimately knew the border woods and mountains (rather than British or US troops who rotated out of Germany after a year or two) and at German rather than Allied expense.
 The BGS was organized along paramilitary lines in battalions, companies, and platoons, and was armed as light infantry.
 It remained a police force controlled by the Ministry of Interior rather than by the Ministry of Defense.

-A maritime border guard unit (Seegrenzschutz) was formed as part of the BGS on 1 July 1951.
+A maritime border protection unit (Seegrenzschutz) was formed as part of the BGS on 1 July 1951.
 It consisted of approximately 550 members and was equipped with fourteen large patrol craft and several helicopters.

 On 3 October 1953 the Bundespasskontrolldienst (passport control service), which had been established on 19 September 1951, was transferred to the BGS and was now deployed on the entire German border.

 The BGS was initially a paramilitary force of 10,000 which was responsible for policing a zone 30 km deep along the border.
 It eventually became the basis for the present national semi-militarised police force.
 On 19 June 1953 its authorized strength was expanded to 20,000 men, a mixture of conscripts and volunteers equipped with armoured cars, anti-tank guns, helicopters, trucks and jeeps.
 By 1956, it had a strength of 16,414 men.
 Upon the formation of the Bundeswehr in 1955, over 10,000 members of the BGS voluntarily joined the new German military in 1956.
-The Seegrenzschutz was completely absorbed into the German Navy that year.
-A new maritime border guard was set up in the fall of 1964 as the Bundesgrenzschutz See (BGS See).
+The Seegrenzschutz (Maritime Border Protection) was completely absorbed into the German Navy that year.
+A new maritime border protection unit was set up in the fall of 1964 as the Bundesgrenzschutz See (BGS See; BGS Sea).